yeongjoonJu/CFR-GAN/Readme.md

 *Please read the document to the end before attempting with your images.*

+Our code was implemented in Ubuntu 16.04 and 18.04.
+So this code may not support any OS other than Linux OS

 <img src="figure/suji_result.jpg" style="zoom:80%;" />

 1) Download [our trained weights](https://drive.google.com/file/d/1BrGzhXWsamD7X3w38fmPflmwiVkeLghP/view?usp=sharing).